 To say we were stunned, is putting it mildly.

-After several rounds of Chemo, my providers and I decided that a Stem Cell Transplant was my best course of action.
+After several rounds of Chemo, my providers and I decided that a Hematopoietic Cell Transplantation (HCT) Transplant was my best course of action.
 I had the transplant on Monday, March 30, 2020, and am now recovering at Emory University Hospital's Winship Cancer Institute.
 My doctors say I am progressing exceedingly well.

 l'm blessed to have have extraordinary family and community moral and spiritual support.
 However, needless to say, especially in light of the COVID19 Pandemic and economic downturn--my wife was laid-off yesterday--we do need any kind of financial and material support we can get.